10 Amazing Things To Do In Maldives

 – partly Anonymous & partly us 🙂

-Maldives holds a special place in our hearts as it was our first foray in foreign lands..individually and together. though it would be awesome to be marooned on an island like Tom Hanks in Castaway but cooking your own food would be too much of an ask….ain’t it?
-How to reach Maldives for Amazing Things To Do In Maldives .
+The Maldives holds a special place in our hearts as it was our first foray in foreign lands..individually and together.
+Though it would be awesome to be marooned on an island like Tom Hanks in Castaway cooking your own food would be too much of an ask….ain’t it?
+How to reach the Maldives for Amazing Things To Do In Maldives.

-One of the most painful aspect of travel to a foreign country is availing Visa but in this case you have the convenience of Free Visa on Arrival which issued to you when you land in Male Airport.
+One of the most painful aspects of travel to a foreign country is availing Visa but in this case, you have the convenience of Free Visa on Arrival which issued to you when you land in Male Airport.
 The tourist visa is valid for 30 days from the day of arrival but what Amazing Things To Do In Maldives.

-The best place to stay in Maldives is to stay in any of the numerous island resorts rather than in Male the city.
-We chose Paradise Island Resort & Spa for our 5 night stay in Maldives.
-You can either use tripadvisor or any other online travel aggregators to book your stay.
+The best place to stay in the Maldives is to stay in any of the numerous island resorts rather than in Male the city.
+We chose Paradise Island Resort & Spa for our 5-night stay in the Maldives.
+You can either use Tripadvisor or any other online travel aggregators to book your stay.

 Once you exit Male airport, there are a lot of kiosks where your resort representatives would be waiting to welcome you.
 Based on the distance from the airport, you can travel to the resort either by Seaplane or a speed boat.